Yami-10/OD-Simulator/README.md

 Update: The sim is now fully functional on macOS

-Beginning in round 46, the sim has gone changes to mirror our new protection rules.
-Construction and rezone on hour 1 is free and instantaneous.
-Population also immediately reaches maximum.
-Just enter buildings hour 1 as you normally would.
-Happy simming!
+Beginning in round 46, the sim has undergone changes to mirror our new protection rules.
+Protection is now 48 ticks long, down from 72.
+You can set your initial, instantaneous construction directly on the Overview page.